 The decorative tradition

 There is also a decorative tradition that, while neither Art Nouveau nor Queen Anne, draws on the influence of all the varied styles of the late-19th century, as well as utilizing the craft skills that the Arts and Crafts movement fostered.
 Such decoration manifests itself in the foliage-adorned lettering above shops and dairies, the teeming architectural sculpture that sometimes still survives on both commercial and public buildings, on unusual carved reliefs and mouldings, and in floral decoration around the doors or windows of upper-class houses.
 Theatres, many of which were built in this period, are often highly decorative buildings, their decoration often drawing on an eclectic mix of styles, from Renaissance to Art Nouveau.
 It can embrace elaborate painted facades or tiled shop fronts or simple industrial lettering.
 It can draw on materials such as terracotta and brick to produce sculptural effects.
 It can also take architecture in unusual direction, as in the tiled facades of a London Turkish bath, the dazzling black and white frontage of a former nurses’ home, or the mosaics advertising a firm of manufacturers.
+The many London Underground stations designed by Leslie Green (and those done in the same style by colleagues who continued the work after Green died) also stand in this tradition: their oxblood tiles, striking windows, and eye-grabbing signage are a notable example of the way architecture can create a corporate identity.
 This decoration is often highly creative and remains one of the most interesting architectural presences on our streets.